 These courts have fill-in-the-blank forms for non-lawyers and a pro se clerk can help you fill them in.

-How Much Money am I Entitled to if I Sue in Court For My Damage?
+How Much Money Can I Sue in Court for Motorcycle Damage?

 You are entitled to the retail replacement cost of your motorcycle plus sales tax.
 However, you are only entitled to the money needed to buy the same motorcycle which means similar mileage, age, condition, etc.